 - Giving specific recommendations regarding fixing defects and elimination of mistakes for every step.

 - Giving a ready document for making corrections on a website.

 - Control of mistakes’ correction.

-- Analysis of a cart and a convenience of making a purchase, control of unnecessary fields or steps for making an order.
+- Analysis of a cart and the convenience of making a purchase, control unnecessary fields or steps for making an order.

 As a result of such a work, following web usability standards, you may see quality changes of a website, which can improve conversion, convert visitors into customers, raise an income of a company without increasing marketing expenses.